emradbuba/learning-project/notes/eventing/eventing-notes-amq.md

 > <details>
 > <summary>Publish-Subscribe pattern (Topic)</summary>
 >
-> * Messages sent to a topic and consumers subsribe to this topic, so many can read
+> * Messages sent to a topic and consumers subscribe to this topic, so many can read
 > * Messages delivered to all subscribers (consumers)
 > * Message can be delivered "live" when consumer is active when message came
+> * We can create a durable subscriber so messages will be stored in topic (actually a specific dedicated queue) until consumer/subscription is available/active again.
+It takes place as long as subscription is not removed (session.unsubscribe())
 > </details>

 ### Extra in AMQ